 9.1 Duty to Provide Secure Data.

-Florida Department of Management Services

-Information Technology Staff Augmentation Services - 3rd Bid

 The Contractor will maintain the security of State of Florida data including, but not limited to, a secure area around any displayed visible data.
 The Contractor will also comply with all HIPAA requirements and any other state and federal rules and regulations regarding security of information.